JabRef/jabref/README.md

 ## Building JabRef from source:

+If you want a step-by-step tutorial, please check [this guideline](https://github.com/JabRef/jabref/wiki/Guidelines-for-setting-up-a-local-workspace)
-To compile JabRef from source, you need:

-* A Java compiler, supporting Java 1.6 and `JAVA_HOME` points to this JDK.
+To compile JabRef from source, you need a Java compiler supporting Java 1.6 and `JAVA_HOME` pointing to this JDK.

 To run it, just execute `gradlew run`.
 When you want to develop, it is necessary to generate additional sources using `gradlew generateSource` and then generate the Eclipse `gradlew eclipse` or IntelliJ IDEA `gradlew idea` project files.

-* If you want a step-by-step tutorial, please check [this guideline](https://github.com/JabRef/jabref/wiki/Guidelines-for-setting-up-a-local-workspace)

 ## Release Process